 - Refer a friend, earn some dough.

-- Refer & Earn
+- Refer & earn

 - Share the awesome.
 Refer-a-friend.

-- Pass It On!
+- Pass It on

-- Give ($dollar amount), Get ($dollar amount).
+- Give ($dollar amount), get ($dollar amount).

 Remember, there are 2 types of people involved in a referral program.
 You have your existing customer who will become a program member.
 Then you have the friend of your existing customer who will become a referral.
 Both of these people are sent an invitation, and you need to make sure you send an email they will like.

-1. Why you are contacting them –
+1. Why you are contacting them

 Okay, this may be a no-brainer.
-With that being said, making contact doesn’t happen all the time – so be sure you contact customers about your referral program.
+With that said, making contact doesn’t happen all the time, so be sure you contact customers about your referral program.
 The reason you are contacting them should be evident quickly.
-Whether you mention it in the subject line or use it as your opening sentence a customer should be able to determine the reason for the email quickly.
+Whether you mention it in the subject line or use it as your opening sentence, a customer should be able to determine the reason for the email quickly.

-2. The benefit of joining is –
+2. The benefits of joining

 Simply explain what they need to do to sign up for the referral program.

-4. The next step they should take –
+4. The next step they should take

 We want to fill you in on a secret.
 We’ve been working hard to create a referral program just for you.
 We have just launched our referral program, and since you’ve been an awesome customer we wanted to invite you to join.
 The best part is, you will earn (money amount) for every referral that makes a purchase!
 Sign up now for more details.

-For example, a car salesman may send an email a few weeks after selling someone a car just to see how they are doing.
+For example, a car salesman may send an email a few weeks after selling someone a car to see how they are doing.
 This is also the perfect time for that salesman to either invite or remind the customer about the referral program.
-This could work well for a lot of businesses who have a longer sales process.
+This could work well for a lot of businesses that have a longer sales process.

-Here is a sample individual invite:
+Here is a sample “individual” invite:

 Hey (name), I just wanted to reach out and see how you like your new (item).
 I also wanted to take this time to invite you to our referral program.
 I know it was mentioned briefly while we were finishing up your paperwork, but I just wanted to remind you about it.
 Remember if you join our referral program you will earn (money/item/service) for every referral that you send and that also purchases a new (item).

-Here is a sample receipt invite:
+Here is a sample “receipt” invite:

 Hey (name), thanks for ordering.
 Want to get some more cool stuff?
 How does earning a (money amount) store credit sound?
 Share us with your friends and when they use the (discount amount) you send them, you’ll get (money amount) credited to your account.
-Thanks for being awesome and dont forget to sign up now.
+Thanks for being awesome and don’t forget to sign up now.

-Here is a sample ‘remember us’ invite:
+Here is a sample “remember us” invite: